matn7/Google-Platform-Notes/flashcard/Microservices.md

 # Optimizing Microservices Development with Spring Boot BOM.

 **What is a BOM in Maven?**

 BOM is a dependency management mechanism that provides a central place to define the versions of dependencies (and their transitive dependencies).
 It prevents version conflicts when different parts of your system use the same libraries but specify different versions.

-With a DOM, you can manage versions centrally in one place, and downstream projects just need to import the BOM to automatically align their versions.
+With a BOM, you can manage versions centrally in one place, and downstream projects just need to import the BOM to automatically align their versions.

 A BOM (Bill of Materials) in the context of Maven and Spring Boot is a special kind of POM (Project Object Model) that manages the versions of a set of related dependencies.
 It is particularly useful for ensuring consistency and avoiding conflicts across multiple modules in a microservice architecture.

 **Why Use BOM in Microservices?**

 In microservices architecture, managing shared libraries across multiple services can quickly become complex.
 Each service might independently manage dependencies, leading to version conflicts and increased maintenance effort.
 The BOM (Bill off Materials) addresses this challenge by: